julianzanetti/portfolio/src/content/projects/pending-task.md

 ---
 title: "Pending Task"
-description: "Aplicación web hecha con Django y Python, con base de datos PostgreSQL.
-Totalmente dockerizada y desplegada con manifiestos de Kubernetes."
+description: "Web application built with Django and Python, using a PostgreSQL database.
+Fully dockerized and deployed with Kubernetes manifests."
 technologies:
   - Python
   - Django